riinuots/hugo-tranquil-website/content/post/2021-09-24-website-nicepage-netlify-namecheap.md

 If you already speak git (version control software), or are keen to start using version control then Netlify is happy to grab updates from a git repository.
 This saves you from dragging and dropping, but it does mean you need to:

-* Install git (if haven't used before/don't already have it installed it on your computer).
+* Install git (if you haven't used before/don't already have it installed it on your computer).
 * Create a GitHub account (or GitLab, etc.).
 * Create a repository on GitHub.
-* Clone the new (empty) repository to your computer, you can do this on the command line, or you can install software that interfaces git.
+* Clone the new (empty) repository to your computer.
+You can do this on the command line, or you can install software that interfaces git.
 I use GitKraken.
 * Move your website files into the repository.
 * Add all files (`add .` or 'Stage all'), commit, push.
 * Go to Build & Deploy on Netlify (left hand menu once you've selected your site) and link the GitHub repository.